hbctraining/DGE_workshop/lessons/09b_sleuth.md

 #### Exploratory analyses:

 Now that we have our results, we can perform some exploratory analyses, such as PCA, heatmap, and distributions of counts between conditions.
+By default, these plots will use the sleuth-normalized `est_counts`.

 **PCA:** There are multiple functions to explore the variation in the dataset explained by the different PCs.